elseboy/the-algorithm/python-alg/common/Note.md

     Use `bfs`, first append `root.left` and `root.right`, then start to loop, then take `l` and `r` out of `queue`, if one of them is empty or `left.val != right.val`, then return False.

-15. Diameter of Binary Tree

-16. Validate Binary Search Tree
+15. Validate Binary Search Tree

-17. Path Sum I
+16. Path Sum I

-18. Path Sum II
+17. Path Sum II

 # Stack